 The Council as 'Competent Authority' will carry out the HRA.
 If it is concluded that the proposal is likely to have a significant effect, the Council must undertake the Appropriate Assessment of the implications of the development for the conservation interests for which the area has been designated.
-Development which could harm an internationally important site will only be approved in exceptional circumstances.
+Development which could adversely affect the integrity of an internationally important site will only be approved in the circumstances detailed in Policy ENV1 Nature Conservation.